TanvirApon/Lab_Management_System/README.md

 # Lab_Management_System

-# Project Title: Develop a computer lab management application using Python

 # Project Overview:

-# Each lab contains a number of PC.
+Each lab contains a number of PC.
 So, for maintaining the lab you should keep record about all the PCs of the lab.
 Therefore, the application should contain the following information and features:

 - Each PC should have the information like PC number, operating system installed in the PC, and status of the PC.